 Alpacas are herbivores and only eat vegetation.
-They spend the majority of their day grazing.
+They spend most of their day grazing.
 The majority of their diet should be made up of grass and hay.
 Alpacas are very efficient eaters.
 Having evolved in the harsh high altitude Andes, their bodies are primed for pulling every last bit of nutrition out of a small amount of pasture.
 With one stomach having three compartments, alpacas are ruminators who chew cud and produce rumen.
-This allows a 125 pound alpaca to only require about 2 pounds of food per day (only about 1.5% their body weight).
+This allows a 125-pound alpaca to only require about 2 pounds of food per day (only about 1.5% of their body weight).

 You should avoid rich grass/hay like alfalfa unless your alpaca is pregnant, nursing, or struggling to gain weight.
 Orchard and Timothy grass are better choices.
 Take care when storing and feeding hay.
 Hay should be kept dry to discourage the growth of mold which can be deadly if ingested.

 In the front of their mouth, alpacas have a row of bottom teeth and a hard dental pad on the top.
 They use this combination to shear the grass rather than pulling it out like some other livestock.
 Alpacas are easy on your pastures and great at keeping the grass trimmed!
 They swallow the grass whole, then regurgitate it as cud which they will chew with their back molars.